MySQL slow query log — 6 steps to identify and fix performance issues

 From there, the process is straightforward:

-3. Add indexes where they are missing.
+3. Add missing indexes where needed.

 0 views